 Responsible for: Managing the Middle East and South Asia section, covering the Middle East, Iran, Turkey, Central Asia and the Indian cultural area.
 The collections include applied arts from Islamic cultures, metalwork, glass and ceramics as well as ethnographic and archaeological collections.

 Research interests: Material Culture; Iran, especially Iranian tiles and ceramics.

 You can find out more about Friederike Voigt here.

 Responsible for: Working with East and Central Asian collections; storage, preventive conservation, exhibition and loans preparation.

 You can find out more about Nicola Garside here.

-Responsible for: Managing the Central and East Asia section, covering China, Japan, Korea and Tibet.
+Responsible for: Managing the Central and East Asia section, including China, Japan, Korea, and Tibet.

 Working with and researching the Japanese collections (including the prehistoric material) and the material relating to the Ainu people.

 Research interests: Japanese paintings and prints of the 18th and 19th centuries; erotic art (shunga) in its social and political context; Sinophile culture in Japan of the 19th century.

 You can find out more about Dr Rosina Buckland here.